kkiarie/creative-orchard-main/data/nlu.md

 - reach out to us
 - i want to partner with you
 - setup a meeting
+- i need to bok an appointment and meet with you
+- schedule meeting

 ## intent:demo_1
 - show demo